 Are you struggling with the complex Compound Interest questions that often appear in competitive exams?
 Are you as bewildered as you felt during your school days?
 Compound Interest is as vital for acing a competitive exam as it was in grabbing a perfect score in mathematics.
-The fear of solving those lengthy calculations has not yet left us but if you want to qualify an exam or aspire to get a tantalizing score in maths, there are various tricks that can even help you in cracking compound interest.
-Gaining the insights of the topic will not only help you outshine with your marks but also understand the day to day financing fundamentals.
-So, for all the students and candidates preparing for several exams, here is a blog which aims to enlighten you with important Compound Interest questions and its key concepts and formulas.
+The fear of solving those lengthy calculations has not yet left us but if you want to qualify for an exam or aspire to get a tantalizing score in math, various tricks can even help you in cracking compound interest.
+Gaining insights into the topic will not only help you outshine with your marks but also understand the day-to-day financing fundamentals.
+So, for all the students and candidates preparing for several exams, here is a blog which aims to enlighten you with important Compound Interest questions and their key concepts and formulas.

 Must Read: Trigonometry Formulas

 Have you wondered why parents are inclined toward a high-interest rate value while choosing a Fixed Deposit or Recurring Deposit?
 Interest plays an important role on both the part of a lender and borrower.
 Thus, everyone strives to get a better deal on their side.
 Before beginning with the Compound Interest questions, let us first understand the concept.

 Compound Interest (CI) is the interest calculated on the initial principal and the collective interest of previous periods of a deposit or loan.
 You can simply apprehend it as ‘Interest on Interest’.
 In a compound interest investment, you will earn the interest on the initial principal in the first year and then interest on the principal along with the prior year’s interest in the second year.
 Simple as that!

 Here is an example breaking down the formula in simple terms: